 This condition sets out the security standard for the NTS.
-It requires that National Grid NTS plan the system to meet the 1-in-20 peak aggregate daily demand, including but not limited to, within day gas flow variations on that day.
+It requires that National Grid plans and develops the NTS to meet the Security Standard.
+The NTS Security Standard is that the pipeline system must, taking into account operational measures, meet the "1-in-20" peak aggregate daily demand including within day gas flow variations.